TheStormex/cart263/project3/README.txt

 Good luck!
 The fate of humanity rests on your fingertips!

 code in:
-- fatigue consequences
-- ability happens
+- ability happens for all player abilities
+- enemy abilities
+- bullets recalling the ult charge if hit a target
 - end state, clear all timers